Getting from A-Z: travel and transport advice for those with mobility difficulties

 Plus, if you live in London you can travel for free on buses and tubes when you reach the age of 60, rather than waiting until the female State Pension age.
 You need to apply for the Freedom Pass

 National Express coach service

-If you want to travel for a longer journey by coach, National Express offers two relevant Coachcards that entitle you to discount travel if you’re a senior or are disabled.
+If you want to travel by coach on a longer journey, National Express offers two relevant Coachcards that entitle you to discount travel if you’re a senior or are disabled:

-The Senior Coachcard saves you a third on standard fares at any time, and also has the extra benefit of the £15 day-return on Tuesdays offer.
-It costs £10 per year (+£2 p&p), and they offer a money-back guarantee to refund the full cost of the card if you don’t save the cost of the card in a year.
+The Senior Coachcard saves you a third on standard fares at any time, and also has the extra benefit of the £15 day-return on Tuesdays, Wednesdays and Thursdays offer.
+It costs £12.50 per year (+£2.50 p&p), and they offer a money-back guarantee to refund the full cost of the card if you don’t save the cost of the card in a year.

 If you cannot drive yourself and don’t like public transport, taxis and community transport schemes are your next best option.
 Taxis will be best for running personal errands, whilst community transport schemes can help you get to appointments at hospitals, doctors surgeries, opticians, dentists and chiropodists.
 You can find out more about community transport services and Shopmobility that are local to you here.

-If you live in London you can use the London Taxicard scheme, which is managed by the Association of London Government Transport and Environment Committee.
+If you live in London, you can use the London Taxicard scheme, which is managed by the Association of London Government Transport and Environment Committee.
 With only licensed London taxis used, those with mobility difficulties have access to subsidised door-to-door transport that can be used 24 hours a day, 365 days of the year.
-You can request the application form by phone, email or post – details here.
+You can request the application form by phone, email or post.

 Again, if you live in a city area you may like to use one of the taxi websites and apps that are growing in popularity.
-Two that can be used alongside the London Taxicard scheme include:
+Two that can be used alongside the London Taxicard scheme include Comcab and DataCab.